ArthurLee-cube/Extended-Research-Program/README.md

 ## 3. Run order

-Before running the notebooks, download and prepare the data listed in Sections 2 and 6, create the required directories.
+Before running the notebooks, download and prepare the data listed in Sections 2 and 4, create the required directories.
 Open Jupyter from the package root and run the notebooks in the order below.

-### Step 1: data matching and cleaning.ipynb
+### Step 1: `data matching and cleaning.ipynb`

-Reads all Census, bank and postcode files from 'data/raw' and 'data/reference'.
+Reads all Census, bank and postcode files from `data/raw` and `data/reference`.
 It standardises area identifiers, reshapes the Census source tables, checks each area merges, attaches bank records to their located small areas:

-'data/processed/eda_area_level.csv'
+`data/processed/eda_area_level.csv`
-'data/processed/eda_bank_level.csv'
+`data/processed/eda_bank_level.csv`

 ### Step 2: `notebooks/01_area_level_EDA.ipynb`